 A study of the determinants of behavior at the individual, interpersonal, group, intergroup, and inter-organizational levels.
-Credits: 3 Prerequisites: MG300 - Principles of Management PS323 - Organizational Behavior

 MG326 - Principles of Project Management

 This course serves as an introduction to modern project management practices and techniques, examines current terminology, definitions, and conventions along with the different objectives, roles, and responsibilities of individual project team members.
 Course includes network modeling, defining activities and events, cost estimating and reporting, single and multiple resource allocation and leveling.
 Computerized project management software will be used.